Salvation Army assistance programs in Nebraska.

 Locations of Salvation Army centers in Nebraska

-502 Harlan Dr in Bellevue is a Family Store.
-It covers Sarpy County, and click help from Sarpy County Salvation Army.
+- 502 Harlan Dr in Bellevue is a Family Store.
+It covers Sarpy County, and click here for details on the Sarpy County Salvation Army.

 - A thrift store and Social service is at 707 N I St, Fremont, NE 68025, call (402) 721-0930.

 - Salvation Army provides emergency help, free food and more from 818 W 3rd St, Grand Island, Nebraska 68801, main phone number is (308) 382-4855

 - 400 S Burlington, Hastings, Nebraska, dial (402) 463-0529

 - 1719 Central Ave, Kearney, NE 68847, dial (308) 234-9998 for intake.
 The center may have food vouchers, free school supplies, and emergency financial aid.
 Read more on Salvation Army low income help in Kearney NE.